bahrus/trans-render/Proposal.md

 So we use itemref to maintain a hierarchical tree logical structure, even though the DOM structure is flat.

-Also, the template instantiation would automatically add the equivalent of id={{generate-id()}} to all elements inside the condition, unless the developer specifies an id.
+Also, the template instantiation would automatically add the equivalent of generated-ids(...) to all elements inside the condition, unless the developer specifies an id.

 ## Loops